racket/racket/racket/src/zuo/README.md

 argument to Zuo is a file to run or a directory containing a `main.zuo` to run, and additional arguments are delivered to that Zuo program via the `runtime-env` procedure.
-Running the command `./zuo local install`, for example, runs the `local/main.zuo` program with the argument `install`.
+Running the command `./zuo build install`, for example, runs the `build/main.zuo` program with the argument `install`.
 Whatever initial script is run, if it has a `main` submodule, that submodule is also run.